 Since DKT started operations there in 1990, Ethiopia has made remarkable progress towards improving access and use of contraceptives.
-For example, the average number of children born to a woman in her lifetime decreased from 6.4 in 1990 to 4.8 in 2011.
+For example, contraceptive prevalence by currently married women has increased dramatically, with use of modern contraceptives increasing from less than 3% in 1990 to 27.3% in 2011.
+Similarly, the average number of children born to a woman in her lifetime decreased from 6.4 in 1990 to 4.8 in 2011.
 This is partly due to DKT’s efforts to help legalize medical abortion in Ethiopia during that time.
-Contraceptive prevalence by currently married women has also increased dramatically over the period, with use of modern contraceptives increasing from less than 3% in 1990 to 27.3% in 2011.

 The 2012 UNAIDS Report on the Global AIDS Epidemic noted the progress Ethiopia has made in fighting HIV from 2001-2011, when new infections dropped by 90%, the largest drop of any country in Africa (and the second greatest in the world).
 What’s more, the 2011 Ethiopia Demographic and Health Survey reported HIV prevalence at a relatively modest 1.5%.
 However, HIV still represents a significant challenge and threat and much work remains to be done before HIV is eliminated.

 DKT Ethiopia began operations in 1990 with the introduction of Hiwot Trust condoms.
-The program now socially markets condoms (3 brands with eight variants of Sensation), oral contraceptives (3 brands), an injectable contraceptive, an emergency contraceptive, and several other reproductive health and child survival products.
-It regularly supplies 32% of Ethiopia’s CYPs and 50% of the condoms.
+The program now socially markets condoms (3 brands with eight variants of Sensation), oral contraceptives (3 brands), an injectable contraceptive, an emergency contraceptive and several other reproductive health and child survival products.
+It regularly supplies 25% of Ethiopia’s CYPs and 50% of the condoms.
 In December 2013, Studies in Family Planning published an article documenting DKT’s contribution to Ethiopia’s family planning success.